 Two years field experiment was carried out at plot 101 'D' block All India Coordinated Research Project on soybean, Main Agricultural Research Station, University of Agricultural Sciences, Dharwad, Karnataka (India) during kharif 2015-16 and 2016-17. geographical co-ordinates of Dharwad are 15° 26' N latitude and 75° 07' E longitude with an altitude of 678 m above mean sea level.
 Dharwad comes under Northern Transition Zone (Zone-8) of Karnataka (India) which lies between the Western Hilly Zone (Zone-9) and Northern Dry Zone (Zone-3).
 The soil was medium black cotton belonging to vertisols.
 The soil pH was neutral, organic carbon, available nitrogen; phosphorus and potassium in soil were optimum for crop growth.
 The details on soil physical and chemical properties of soil were furnished in Table 1.
 The rainfall received during the crop growing period from July to December was 308 mm during 2015 and June to December was 462 mm during 2016.
 The field experiment was laid out in randomised complete block design with three replications and twenty treatments as given in the tables.
-Sowing was done by adopting 120 cm x 60 cm row spacing for cotton (Neeraja Bt) and 40 cm x 10 cm for soybean (DSb 21) in intercropping system (1:2) during kharif season on 99.7.2015 and 12.6.2016.
+Sowing was done by adopting 120 cm x 60 cm row spacing for cotton (Neeraja Bt) and 40 cm x 10 cm for soybean (DSb 21) in intercropping system (1:2) during kharif season on 09.07.2015 and 12.06.2016.
 According to the treatments the organic manure (FYM) and green leaf manures (gliricidia and pongamia) were applied 15 days before sowing of the crop.
 Vermicompost was spot applied to soil before dibbling of seeds.
-RDF was applied to both crops in intercropping system according to population (100:50:50 and 40:80:25 kg N, P2O5 and K2O5 ha-1 for Cotton and Soybean, respectively).
+Recommended dose of fertilizer (RDF) was applied to both crops in intercropping system according to population (100:50:50 and 40:80:25 kg N, P2O5 and K2O5 ha-1 for Cotton and Soybean, respectively).
+Cotton occupied 100% population and soybean introduced with 67% population due to area of crops covered in the intercropping system (1:2).
 Based on nutrient content of plants and dry matter production, uptake of nitrogen, phosphorus and potassium were worked out by using following formula.
-Per cent nutrient concentration